junsupan/junsupan.github.io/_pages/about.md

 ![This is an alt text.](/files/tensor_CPD.png)

 We developed the factor model for any *d*-dimensional tensors which is an extension of the traditional factor models, and it is called *tensor factor model*.
 It allows to identify the loadings associated with the additional dimensions.
-For estimation of the *tensor factor model*, we also developed an algorithm that is called *Tensor Principal Component Analysis* (TPCA).
+For estimation of the *tensor factor model*, we also designed an algorithm that is called *Tensor Principal Component Analysis* (TPCA).

 The advantages of TPCA:
 1. easy to use in practice: based on PCA,